basil08/jekyll-now/about.md

 I am **Basil Labib**.
 I am a non-conformist, open source enthusiast, avid reader, origamist, blogger and a natural philomath.

-Conventionally, I am a high school student and expect to graduate next year from [Birla High School](https://birlahighschool.com), Kolkata.
+Conventionally, I am a high school student and expect to graduate this year from [Birla High School](https://birlahighschool.com), Kolkata.

 I take keen interest in STEM in general and Computer Science in particular.
 I absolutely love Physics and Applied Mathematics.
 I also like Biology.
 I like challenges, academic or otherwise.

-I am a simple person.
-I don't lose my cool easily but cannot take bullshit indefinitely.
+Insults and abuses don't offend me because they are transient.
+But ignorance and conceit does.

 I am practical in my outlook to life, perhaps more so as I often get labelled as cynical.
-But you cannot blame Galileo for pointing out that the Earth goes around the Sun.
+But you cannot blame Galileo for pointing out against _popular belief_ that the Earth goes around the Sun.

 I believe in making an impact where it matters the most.
+In P. Theil's terminology, "from zero to one".

 I believe in letting knowledge be free for those who wish to acquire it.